-The following table details the Company's sensitivity analysis to a 1% increase or decrease in NTD (functional currency) against the relevant foreign currencies.
+The following table details the Company's sensitivity analysis to a 1% increase or decrease in functional currency against the relevant foreign currencies.
 1% is the sensitivity rate used when the Company reports foreign currency risk to the key management, It also represented the evaluation of the reasonable and potential range of changes in exchange rates deemed by the management.
 Sensitivity analysis only includes monetary items of outstanding foreign currencies.
 The exchange rate at the end of the year is adjusted by 1%.
-The positive amount in the table below indicates the amount that will reduce the profit before tax when NTD appreciates by 1% against the relevant currencies; when NTD depreciates by 1% against the relevant foreign currency, its impact on the profit before tax or interests will be a negative number of the same amount.
+The positive amount in the table below indicates the amount that will increase the profit before tax when unctional currency appreciates by 1% against the relevant currencies; when functional currency depreciates by 1% against the relevant foreign currency, the impact on pre-tax net profit or equity will result in a negative amount of equal value.